openstack/watcher-specs/specs/queens/approved/zone-migration-strategy.rst

 * LiveInstanceMigrateCount

-  The number of instances actually live migrated
+  The number of instances should be live migrated

 * PlannedLiveInstanceMigrateCount